theo-code33/short-url-app/README.md

 # ShortURL Generator

-Bienvenue dans ShortURL Generator, une application simple permettant de créer des raccourcis pour vos URL.
+Welcome to ShortURL Generator, a simple application for creating shortcuts for your URLs.

 ## Synopsis

-Ce projet a été réalisé dans le cadre de notre formation à la [l'École Supérieure du Digital](https://www.wildcodeschool.com/fr-FR) de Bordeaux.
-Il s'agit d'un projet API, l'ojectif était de créer une api en groupe de 2 personnes.
-Nous avons choisi de créer une API permettant de créer des URL raccourcies.
+This project was carried out as part of our training at [l'École Supérieure du Digital](https://ecole-du-digital.com/) in Bordeaux.
+It is an API project, and our goal was to create an API in a group of two people.
+We chose to develop an API for creating shortened URLs.

-Pourquoi nous avons choisi ce projet ?
-Nous sommes en alternance et dans l'entreprise où nous travaillons, nous avons besoin de créer des URL raccourcies.
-Nous avons donc décidé de créer une API qui nous permettrait de créer des URL raccourcies et que nous pourrions utiliser dans notre entreprise.
+Why did we choose this project?
+We are working in a company during our apprenticeship, and we often need to create shortened URLs.
+So, we decided to create an API that would allow us to generate shortened URLs, which we could use in our company.

-## Auteurs
+## Authors

-[Théo Gillet](https://github.com/theo-code33) et [Louis Bouet](https://github.com/1ouiss) ont réalisé ce projet en 1 semaine.
+[Théo Gillet](https://github.com/theo-code33) and [Louis Bouet](https://github.com/1ouiss) completed this project in one week.

-## Fonctionnalités
+## Features

-- Création d'un compte utilisateur
+- User account creation
-- Génération d'une clé API
+- API key generation
-- Génération d'URL raccourcie
+- Shortened URL generation
-- Redirection vers l'URL d'origine
+- Redirect to the original URL

-## Technologies utilisées
+## Technologies Used

 ### Frontend